Ōjima Komatsugawa Park

-Ōjima Komatsugawa Park (大島小松川公園, Ōjima Komatsugawa Kōen) is a public park in Edogawa Ward and Kōtō Ward, Tokyo, Japan.
+Ōjima Komatsugawa Park (大島小松川公園, Ōjima Komatsugawa Kōen) is a public park in Edogawa Ward and Kōtō Ward, Ojima, Tokyo, Japan.

 Overview

 The park is mainly composed of a lawn plaza and a sports plaza, and is a place of relaxation for locals.

 History

 The area around the park (Hirai, Ōjima, Komatsugawa) is at an altitude of 0 m above sea level, so the park was constructed by raising the land on a large scale and the park was set as an evacuation site for use in times of disaster.

 Environmental issue

 Formerly an industrial area, it was the site where a large amount of chrome slag was buried by chemical manufacturers in the 1970s.
 Treatment of the slag by Kōtō Ward is said to have been completed in 2000, but a paper published in 2014 reported that some leaked during heavy rain and snowfall.